About Jacob Molyneux, senior editor/blog editor

 Any nurse can tell you that it’s not easy to manage diabetes.
 I got type 1 diabetes when I was 27 years old and it took me more than ten years to really understand how to balance the effects of diet, exercise, insulin intake, and other factors like illness or stress.

 There’s a lot at stake, too, in terms of long-term complications linked to poor blood glucose control, including blindness, heart disease, neuropathy, and a host of other unpleasant complications.
-In addition, there are serious potential short-term risks of diabetes like hypoglycemia or hyperglycemia that can land you in a […]
+In addition, there are serious potential short-term risks of diabetes like hypoglycemia or hyperglycemia that can land you in a coma or […]

 A Child’s Story, or Why She Became a Nurse